web3privacy/hackathon-2025-berlin/README.md

 PRs will be merged into this submissions repository once submissions close.

-If no hackers within the project has access to a Github account, the W3PN can act as proxy for the uploading of their project submission to the repository.
+If no hackers within the project has access to a Github account, the W3PN can act as proxy for the uploading of their project submission to the repository